ianpatt/skse64/skse64_readme.txt

 Compatibility:

-SKSE64 will support the latest version of Skyrim SE available on Steam, and _only_ this version (currently 1.6.640 with any combination of numbers after that).
-When a new version is released, we will update as soon as possible; please be patient.
-The editor does not currently need modification, however a custom set of .pex/psc files must be installed.
+SKSE64 will support the latest version of Skyrim available on Steam and GOG.
+Please make sure you download the correct version for your store.
+- Steam: 1.6.640
+- GOG: 1.6.659

+Updates if needed will be available as soon as possible.
+Do not email to let us know that a new version has been released; we already know.
+Please be patient.

+The Epic Store, Windows Store (gamepass), and console versions are not supported.

 [ Installation ]